OpsHubProduct/OpsHub-Docs-Validation-Space/docs/help-center/troubleshooting/errors/common/oh-connector-0078.md

 ## Cause

-When a Web Link is mapped with Standard Link, then incoming Web Link for synchronization in {{SITENAME}} will have limited details like link URL and link title.
-Standard Linkages are established based on issues that are synchronized by {{SITENAME}}.
+When a Web Link is mapped with Standard Link, then incoming Web Link for synchronization in <code class="expression">space.vars.SITENAME</code> will have limited details like link URL and link title.
+Standard Linkages are established based on issues that are synchronized by <code class="expression">space.vars.SITENAME</code>.
 As Web Link does not have enough information to establish the Standard Linkage, this combination is not supported.